Attorneys for Cyclists Injured by Attacking Dogs

 - You did not provoke the dog to attack you

 - You were acting peaceably in a place where you had a right to be

 Strict liability laws do not only apply when the dog makes physical contact or bites someone, they may also apply where the dog frightens or runs at someone, causing them to injure themselves.
 However, the dog must take some action directed towards the injured person.
 For example, if you are riding across the street and a dog cuts in front of you in a hurry to get to the next lane, you cannot sue the dog owner for an accident resulting from such a distraction: the dog was not focused on you.

 The Take Away

 If you were riding your bicycle and you got involved in an accident or sustained an injury because of an attacking dog, you can make a claim against the dog owner.
-Consult attorneys for cyclists injured by attacking dogs to determine the best course of action.
+Consult attorneys for cyclists injured by attacking dogs to determine the course of action.
 In most cases, cyclists will file a lawsuit based on the one bite rule, negligence, or strict liability statutes.
 Whichever the case, you will need experienced and skilled legal counsel to build a strong case for you and secure damages on your behalf.